Search and rescue: Mountain rescue

 Mountain rescue relates to search and rescue operations specifically in rugged and mountainous terrain.

 Cave rescue

-Cave rescue is a highly specialized form of rescue for rescuing injured, trapped or lost cave explorers.
+Cave rescue is a highly specialised form of rescue for rescuing injured, trapped or lost cave explorers.

 Urban search and rescue

 Urban search and rescue (US&R or USAR), also referred to as Heavy Urban Search and Rescue (HUSAR), is the location and rescue of persons from collapsed buildings or other urban and industrial entrapments.
-Due to the specialized nature of the work, most teams are multi-disciplinary and include personnel from police, fire and emergency medical services.
+Due to the specialised nature of the work, most teams are multi-disciplinary and include personnel from police, fire and emergency medical services.
 Unlike traditional ground search and rescue workers, most US&R responders also have basic training in structural collapse and the dangers associated with live electrical wires, broken natural gas lines and other hazards.
 While earthquakes have traditionally been the cause of US&R operations, terrorist attacks and extreme weather such as tornadoes and hurricanes have also resulted in the deployment of these resources.